 Child First received a DCF referral about “Anne” (5 years old).
 She was living with her mother and maternal grandparents.
 She was required (by court order) to visit her father several times/week.
 She would cry hysterically and not want to go.
 Anne had reported that her father hit her in the face and that his family was mean to her, prompting a DCF investigation & causing DCF to refer the family to CF. [READ MORE]

 Reading is a fundamental skill that opens doors to economic prosperity for individuals, and third grade reading is the key indicator of a child’s future academic success.
-One of the successful strategies used in our Schools of Hope is the The Foster Grandparent Program (Grandpals) of the Child & Family Guidance Center.
+One of the successful strategies used in our Schools of Hope is the The Foster Grandparent Program, a national SeniorCorps program designed for adults, 55 and over to make a difference in thier communties.
+Foster Grandparents placed in our Schools of Hope provide literacy support to nearly 1,000 students.

-Teachers are thrilled and appreciate the special attention Grandpals provide in their classrooms.
+Teachers appreciate the special attention they can provide in the classrooms.
 Here’s what some of them have to say!
 [READ MORE]

 To learn more about our Schools of Hope, click HERE